Explore health content from A to Z.

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
+Do not cut, crush or chew this medicine.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Long-term, continuous use may increase the risk of heart attack or stroke.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.